Winter of Our Dreams: Production

 In the late 1970s Duigan wrote a script called Someone Left the Cake Out in the Rain about a European anti-nuclear campaigner who comes to Australia and meets a 60s radical turned yuppie.
 The film was never made but the former radical character was used in Winter of Our Dreams.

-There were three weeks of rehearsals and five weeks of shooting in Kings Cross and Balmain.
+There were three weeks of rehearsals and five weeks of shooting in Kings Cross and Balmain in Sydney, Australia.

 Box office

 Winter of Our Dreams was popular, grossing $959,000 at the box office in Australia, which is equivalent to $3,107,160 in 2009 dollars.